-The Board of Directors held four meetings during the year ended December 31, 2014.
+The Board of Directors held four meetings during the year ended December 31, 2015.
 Messrs.
-Wessel, Faulkner and Owen each attended, either telephonically or in person, all of the meetings of the Board of Directors during the year ended December 31, 2014.
-Mr. Guerra joined the Board of Directors effective January 23, 2014, and attended, either telephonically or in person, all of the Board of Directors meetings during such time as he served as a director in 2014.
+Wessel, Faulkner, Owen and Guerra each attended, either telephonically or in person, all of the meetings of the Board of Directors during the year ended December 31, 2015.
 Members of the Board of Directors are encouraged to attend the Company's annual meeting; however, attendance is not mandatory.
 Mr. Wessel attended last year's Annual Meeting.

-During 2014, the Audit, Compensation and Nominating and Corporate Governance Committees each consisted of Mr. Faulkner, Mr. Owen and Mr. Guerra.
-The Audit Committee held four meetings during the year ended December 31, 2014, the Compensation Committee held four meetings during the year ended December 31, 2014, and the Nominating and Corporate Governance Committee held two meetings during the year ended December 31, 2014.
+During 2015, the Audit, Compensation and Nominating and Corporate Governance Committees each consisted of Mr. Faulkner, Mr. Owen and Mr. Guerra.
+The Audit Committee held four meetings during the year ended December 31, 2015, the Compensation Committee held three meetings during the year ended December 31, 2015, and the Nominating and Corporate Governance Committee held one meeting during the year ended December 31, 2015.

 Audit Committee.
 The Audit Committee is responsible for the oversight of the Company's accounting and financial reporting processes.
 This includes the selection and engagement of the Company's independent registered public accounting firm and review of the scope of the annual audit, audit fees and results of the audit.
 The Audit Committee reviews and discusses with management and the Board of Directors such matters as accounting policies, internal accounting controls, procedures for preparation of financial statements and other financial disclosures, scope of the audit, the audit plan and the independence of such accountants.
 In addition, the Audit Committee has oversight over the Company's internal audit function.
 The Board of Directors has determined that Messrs.
-Faulkner and Owen are Audit Committee financial experts as defined by Item 401(h) of Regulation S-K of the Securities Exchange Act of 1934, as amended ("Exchange Act"), and each member of the Audit Committee is independent under the listing standards of The NASDAQ Global Select Stock Market ("NASDAQ").
+Faulkner and Owen are Audit Committee financial experts as defined by Item 401(h) of Regulation S-K promulgated under the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended ("Exchange Act"), and each member of the Audit Committee is independent under the listing standards of the NASDAQ stock exchange.
 The Board of Directors has adopted a charter for the Audit Committee which is available to stockholders as described below.

 Compensation Committee.
 The Compensation Committee is responsible for reviewing and approving corporate goals and objectives relevant to the compensation of the Company's CEO, evaluating the CEO's performance in light of those goals and objectives, and recommending to the Board of Directors for approval the CEO's compensation.
 The Committee is also responsible for recommending to the Board of Directors for approval the compensation of all other executive officers of the Company.
-In addition, the Compensation Committee oversees and approves issuances under the Company's stock option plans, incentive compensation plans and tax-qualified employee benefit plans.
+In addition, the Compensation Committee oversees and approves grants and awards under the Company's equity-based plans, incentive compensation plans and tax-qualified employee benefit plans, and approves severance and other termination payments to executive officers.

 The Board of Directors has adopted a charter for the Compensation Committee which is available to stockholders as described below.
 Pursuant to its charter, the Compensation Committee may delegate all or a portion of its duties and responsibilities to one or more subcommittees consisting of one or more of its members.
-For more information regarding the Compensation Committee's process and procedures for consideration of executive compensation, see the "Compensation Discussion and Analysis" section below.
+For more information regarding the Compensation Committee's process and procedures for consideration of executive compensation, see "Compensation Discussion and Analysis."